ki-cooley/4156TeamProject/README.md

 10. To use blocker/tracker:
 ```
 $$ for TESTING purpose:
-modify blocker_gui.py at line 81, change blocker_time to a shorter time (in minute)
+modify blocker_gui.py at line 81, change block_time to a shorter time (in minute)

 $ open a new terminal window